 Her second solo exhibition “Juliana Huxtable” opened in London in 2017 and included sculptural paintings, posters, photographs, and fashion.
 This exhibition continued her exploration of conspiracy theories and subcultures but with the added element of humor.

 In 2016, Huxtable was a Visiting Artists Program lecturer at the School of the Art Institute of Chicago.
-She has exhibited and performed at the New Museum, MoMA PS1, Whitney Museum, and Institute of Contemporary Arts among others.
+She has exhibited and performed at the New Museum, MoMA PS1, Whitney Museum of American Art, and Institute of Contemporary Arts among others.